-An intermediate course in the principles of Biblical Hebrew with a focus on Biblical Hebrew
+An intermediate course in the principles of Biblical Hebrew with a focus on Biblical Hebrew poetry.
+This course is normally offered in the spring semester.

 3113 ADVANCED HEBREW I

 An advanced course in the principles of Biblical Hebrew that includes an introduction to Biblical Aramaic.
 This course is normally offered in the fall semester.